ESA99/canopy_height/README.md

 ## Workflow
 The deploy.R script contains the full workflow and is deployed from bash after setting the correct conda environment and directory.
+At the beginning Tile-Name, Bands, Increment and direction are Set and then the script is deployed.
+The original code (deploy.py etc.) were modified to fit the script.

+#### Working Time
+At the moment the deployment on the Supercomputer at ILÖK takes on average 00:10:43 per loop (Tile-Band-increment-combination).

 ### Tiles
 How many global tiles?
+30, 50, 100?
 -> select randomly

-Worldcover tiles
+Corresponding Worldcover as tiles needed!

 ## Citation